kwen1000/python-django-securitycamera-fullstack/README.md

 # python django security camera fullstack

+Create a new administrator login with `$ python manage.py createsuperuser`.

-`$ python manage.py runserver` in the security_camera directory to start.
+`$ python manage.py runserver 0.0.0.0:8000` in the security_camera directory to start.
+The URL is the local IP address of the device (e.g. 192.128.X.X:8000).

 Go to /admin for admin stuff and /home for the live cameras.
 Each smartphone can go to /post.
 From there, nothing else needs to be done other than set them to always be awake.

-Create a new administrator login with `$ python manage.py createsuperuser`.